nimble-byte/advent-of-code-2023/README.md

 ## License

-This project is released under the UNLICENSE.
+This project is released under the Apache 2.0 License.
 Check the [LICENSE](/LICENSE) file for more.